-The introduction is, no doubt, the most important part of your podcast.
-It’s in these first few minutes that you’ll need to convince the listener to stay with the episode until the end.
-Here are some tips for a successful podcast intro.
+There is no doubt, your podcast intro is the most important part of your podcast.
+It’s in these first few minutes that you’ll need to convince the listener to keep listening to your episode until the end.

 - The theme of your podcast

 - The subject of this episode in particular